-- Interactional spaces for those enculturated through the societies and linguistics of respective Global regions, and those who attempt ethnographies in and on these regions, must be opened.
+- Interactional spaces between Global communities and those who pursue ethnographies in and on these regions, must be opened.

 - Significantly, a large population within academic society in institutions in respective Global region requires guidance in the study of Linguistic Anthropology.
 Here, access to experts has been impeded.
-Similarly, experts in the field frequently have limited access to these populations.
+Similarly, experts in the field frequently have limited access to these populations with rich data.

-- Interactions and collaborations between experts in respective global localities and linguistic and cultural communities of interest Globally who can provide immense ethnographic resource, can be highly fruitful.
-Similarly, researchers and theorists in respective regions Globally intending to develop work on Linguistic Anthropology elsewhere can benefit well through these collaborations with those knowledgeable in the field.
+- Interactions and collaborations between experts in respective global localities and linguistic and cultural communities of interest globally who can provide immense ethnographic resource, can be highly fruitful.
+Similarly, researchers and theorists in respective regions globally intending to develop work on Linguistic Anthropology can benefit well through these collaborations with those knowledgeable in the field.

-- To elicit new understandings of Linguistic Anthropology, by centering research and rhetoric on Asian contexts, and a network of related fields.
+- To elicit new understandings of Linguistic Anthropology, by centering research and rhetoric on global contexts, and a network of related fields.

 - To contribute significantly to the advanced efforts of other global societies and organizations in Linguistic Anthropology, such as the SLA (Society for Linguistic Anthropology), The JLA (the Journal for Linguistic Anthropology), the AAA (the American Anthropological Association), The JAT (the Journal of Anthropological theory), the Annual Review of Anthropology, and others.

-- To strengthen conceptions of, and interest in, the Linguistic Anthropology of Asia, and to increasingly connect scholars working in and on Asian regions with those in other regions.
+- To strengthen conceptions of, and interest in, the Linguistic Anthropology of the world, and to increasingly connect scholars working in and on respective global regions with those in other regions.